South Africa Safari

 The best way to get to Kruger National Park is by flying into Johannesburg and transferring to a smaller flight into the park, hiring a car, or joining a tour with the transport provided.

-Kruger National Park is one of the best-known national parks in South Africa and is always worth a visit.
+Kruger National Park is one of the most famous national parks in South Africa and is given a special place in our South Africa itineraries.
 Start and end this tailor-made Kruger adventure in Johannesburg is the perfect stop to then take a domestic flight towards George or Cape Town for the rest of your trip.

 Kgalagadi Transfrontier Park